-Bulgaria: EVN privatization case – former ministers acquitted1.
-July 2020. / SEE Energy News
+Bulgaria: EVN privatization case – former ministers acquitted, SEE Energy News

 Former ministers in Boyko Borissov’s first cabinet: Minister of Finance Simeon Djankov and Minister of Economy Traicho Traikov and businessman Ivo Prokopiev were acquitted by the Specialized Criminal Court in a trial for the privatization of a 33 % minority stake in the EVN electricity distribution company.
 The defendants were charged with causing the Exchequer detriment through the underpriced sale in May-June 2011 of a 33 % residual state-owned minority shareholding in the EVN electricity distribution company.
 The share sale was handled by Prokopiev’s Bulbrokers firm, which appraised the block and acted as an intermediary for both the seller (the Privatization Agency) and the buyer (EVN Austria).
 Also acquitted were the other three defendants – Radoslav Rachev, Lyubomir Evstatiev and Peter Vassilev from the Bulbrokers firm.